nonik0/CardputerLegoTrainControl/README.md

 Port Control Down|toggle "speed down" action: decrement speed, off Function Shift + Port Key | change trigger color (defaults green, red, yellow)

 When a distance/color sensor is plugged in, it will be auto-detected and the port function will change.
 The sensor should attached to the train facing down onto the track.
 The color sensor will trigger three different auto-actions when it sees the corresponding color on the button (colors can be changed).
-The distance is also measure and the train motor will turn off if the distance is too great (i.e. the train tips over on the track).
+The sensor distance is also measured and the train motor will turn off if the distance measured is too great (i.e. the train tips over on the track).

 ## Power Functions (IR) Control:
 ![pf 0](https://github.com/nonik0/CardputerLegoTrainControl/assets/17152317/e86164c6-09c4-43ae-8f12-f5abf81bdc0b) ![pf 1](https://github.com/nonik0/CardputerLegoTrainControl/assets/17152317/08ec4ebe-c890-48d8-826a-fd4885625818) ![pf 2](https://github.com/nonik0/CardputerLegoTrainControl/assets/17152317/3453f76d-1aac-4895-ba0b-72ba40b0dc3d)